MennovH/HomeAssistant/DOCS.md

 # Configuration

 When installed, navigate to the configuration tab of the add-on.
 Fill in the empty input fields according the instructions below.
-1. `email_address` (required) Enter the e-mail address which is also used for the Cloudflare portal.
+1. `email_address` (required) Enter the e-mail address which is used for the Cloudflare portal.
-2. `cloudflare_zone_id` (required) Enter the ZONE-ID for the zone of which you'd like the DNS records to be updated.
+2. `cloudflare_zone_id` (required) Enter the ZONE-ID for the zone of which the DNS records must be kept up-to-date.
-3. `cloudflare_api_token` (required) Enter the API token with which you may read and edit DNS records for the specified zone.
+3. `cloudflare_api_token` (required) Enter the API token with which you may edit DNS records for the specified zone.
-4. `domains` (required) Add the (sub)domains which should be updated.
+4. `domains` (required) Add the (sub)domains of which the A records must be kept up-to-date.
 5. `interval` (required) Enter an integer value between 1 and 1440 (default: 15).
 This is the interval in minutes in which the (sub)domains will be updated.
 6. When ready, start the add-on.
 The logging will show its results.
 Don't forget to enable "Start at startup" and "Watchdog", to ensure the add-on is running.